4.3 Acoustic tagging methods

 Abiotic tags should always be a minimum of 5 seconds if the source is continuous, or the maximum duration of the event, in the case of say a car driving past.
 Tags should also be made in the frequency range of the event (i.e. heavy winds may box the maximum dimensions of the spectrogram on the y-axis).
 WildTrax uses four-letter codes similar to AOS designations to record rain, wind, chronic industrial, intermittent anthropogenic and other background noise.

-All ARUs produce a certain amount of internal static – do not record this static as noise because it occurs on all recordings unless it is indicating an equipment failure.
+All ARUs produce a certain amount of internal static – you can record the static to indicate a possible equipment failure.
 Older models of ARUs have a lower signal-to-noise ratio which can produce the increase in static.

 The weather panel also provides a way of making assessments of the weather conditions to determine whether or not they are appropriate for processing.
 WildTrax will develop recommendations for this in the near future.